-All recipients of U.S. Green Cards that were distributed in 1989 or afterwards will expire, the expiration date is shown on the front of the card.
+All recipients of U.S. Green Cards that were distributed in 1989 or afterward will expire, the expiration date is shown on the front of the card.

 After ten years everyone must renew U.S. Green Card.
 Renewing a U.S. green card will involve completing a Form I-90, paying fees and submitting evidence to USCIS.